Journey of the Senses

 -

-Sweet and slightly nutty taste, faithful to Senegalese traditions
+Mild and slightly nutty taste, true to Senegalese traditions

-Ready to use, it absorbs sauces and condiments perfectly, allowing you to create dishes rich in flavor and authenticity.
+Ready to use, it perfectly absorbs sauces and condiments, allowing you to create dishes rich in flavor and authenticity.

 Your Benefits at a Glance